 But as we all know, in March 2020 Covid-19 arrived in Canada.
 The Church was forced to make hard decisions as the pandemic impacted nearly every aspect of our lives.
 Public Masses were suspended, staff was laid off, and many of our programs – including the planned re-opening of OLVC – were canceled.
 As the remaining staff at the Archdiocese represented a skeleton crew of what used to be there, the planned redevelopment of the camps never happened.
 What was meant to be a one-year “pause” quickly became three summers away from camp, and the plans to redevelop the camp were set aside as, alongside the rest of the world, the Church faced the many impacts of Covid-19.

-As we set a course for the future of camp ministry in the Archdiocese of Edmonton, we ask for your prayers and your support (financial and volunteer) to create a place where, for years to come, young people can Encounter Christ, Encounter Community, and Encounter Creation.
+As the adventure of camp ministry in the Archdiocese of Edmonton continues at OLVC, we ask for your prayers and your support (financial and volunteer) to create a place where, for years to come, young people can Encounter Christ, Encounter Community, and Encounter Creation.